essie20/invoice-scanner/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section above
-2. Review the implementation guide in `implementation_guide.md`
-3. Open an issue in the repository
-4. Check Supabase and Gemini API documentation

 ## 🎯 Roadmap

 Future enhancements planned: